What Is Celiac Disease?

 - Addison’s disease

-It is important for patients with this condition to remember that even though they may not have symptoms, damage may still occur to the intestinal lining with the consumption or use of gluten products.
+It is important for patients with this condition to remember that even though they may not have symptoms, damage may still occur to the intestinal lining when consuming or using gluten products.

 At the present time, there is no cure for this condition; however, it can often be effectively managed with a diet that is free from gluten.
-Patients experiencing symptoms of celiac disease are encouraged to speak to their physicians as an accurate and early diagnosis may help to prevent complications that are associated with this condition.
+Patients experiencing symptoms of celiac disease should speak to their physicians as an accurate and early diagnosis may help to prevent future complications.

 - Lauret E, Rodrigo L. Celiac Disease and Autoimmune-Associated Conditions.
 BioMed Research International.
 2013;2013:1-17. doi:10.1155/2013/127589.